Alert 1 of 0

 So, What is PMI?

 If you put down less than 20% on a conventional loan, you’ll likely have to pay for Private Mortgage Insurance (PMI).
-PMI is simply an insurance policy that protects the lender – not you – in case you can no longer make your mortgage payments.
+PMI is simply an insurance policy that protects the lender in case a borrower defaults on their payments.

 Actionable Strategies to Save for Your Down Payment